SammyLord/macproxy_plus_os9_release/README.md

-## MacProxy Plus
+## MacProxy Plus (Sam's macOS 9 Mod)
 An extensible HTTP proxy that connects early computers to the Internet.

-This fork of <a href="https://github.com/rdmark/macproxy">MacProxy</a> adds support for ```extensions```, which intercept requests for specific domains to serve simplified HTML interfaces, making it possible to browse the modern web from vintage hardware.
-Though originally designed for compatibility with early Macintoshes, MacProxy Plus should work to get many other vintage machines online.
+This fork of MacProxy Plus that is optimized for use in macOS 9.2.2 Internet Explorer.

-### Demonstration Video (on YouTube)
+### Demonstration Video of Original Project (on YouTube)

 <a href="https://youtu.be/f1v1gWLHcOk" target="_blank">
   <img src="./readme_images/youtube_thumbnail.jpg" alt="Teaching an Old Mac New Tricks" width="400">